5p1ke5/CSCI3510-ShootingGallery/ReadMe.md

-Changes to this project are made in two halves.

-How To Install A Build:
+How To Install A New Build:
 1. Go to the google drive and get it from the builds folder.
 2. See 'How to Pull Changes' to pull any incoming changes.

+Changes to this project are made in two halves.

 How To Push Changes: